rizwankhan1787/thoughtworks_assignment/README.md

 ###Create Certbot SSL Certificates

 The Install

-1. Install Python:
-$ yum install python27-devel git
-2. Install Let’s Encrypt by cloning the github repository into /opt/letsencrypt and running the Let’s Encrypt installer:
+1. Install Let’s Encrypt by cloning the github repository into /opt/letsencrypt and running the Let’s Encrypt installer:
 $ git clone https://github.com/letsencrypt/letsencrypt /opt/letsencrypt$ /opt/letsencrypt/letsencrypt-auto --debug
 2a.
 If you’re running Amazon Linux 2 on your EC2 follow these additional steps (thanks @andrenakkurt!) before continuing.
 3. Make a configuration file (/etc/letsencrypt/config.ini) that will be used to sign all future certificates and renewals with your private key and email address: